15 Jan MARKET YOUR HOTEL WITH EXTRAORDINARY SERVICE

 What is your PR strategy?
-Do you put efforts in storytelling about your hotel?
+Do you put efforts into storytelling about your hotel?
 Do you connect with your guests through social media?
 Do you give answers to reviews at TripAdvisor?
 Do you have a loyalty program for your guests?
 Do you inform your guests regularly about your offer?
 Do you think of your guests during the whole year sending them congratulations cards?

 What story are you telling the world?

 It is true that the design of the hotel and all the features that are part of the hotel service should be told through a storytelling process.
-But what is even more important is that your storytelling process and PR efforts take care of the story of experience.
-To take care for that special “X factor” that you find as a guest’s special benefit.
+But what is even more important is that your storytelling process and PR efforts take care of the story of the experience.
+To take care of that special “X factor” that you find as a guest’s special benefit.
 Your story has to be down to earth.
-It has to be truthful and authentic, and it should make a potential client to dream and to imagine him or herself in your wonderful hotel.
+It has to be truthful and authentic, and it should make a potential client dream and imagine him or herself in your wonderful hotel.

 Is your internal and external communication strategy equally important?

-The important thing to remember when we talk about PR process of any hotel is that there is no quality of PR without quality internal communication.
+The important thing to remember when we talk about the PR process of any hotel is that there is no quality of PR without quality internal communication.
 There is no point if the PR strategy is done by someone who never had any guest relations experience.
-If PR department doesn’t communicate with other departments starting from housekeeping, reception and barmen to sales team there is also no point in PR strategy.
+If the PR department doesn’t communicate with other departments starting from housekeeping, reception and barmen to the sales team there is also no point in PR strategy.
 PR department can try to implement it but nobody in-house would really understand what their part of the responsibility is.

 Another disappointing fact is that some hotels don’t even have a PR strategy, and sometimes it just happens that higher management thinks that it is not necessary to have it.
-In other words they think that the sales department can actually act as a marketing department, and can do all the necessary activities to promote the hotel.
+In other words, they think that the sales department can actually act as a marketing department, and can do all the necessary activities to promote the hotel.
 That would be perfect if possible.
-But although sometimes it is possible for the sales team to implement the right marketing activities, you can’t really expect that they can continuously think about marketing and PR process.
-Without whole year PR and marketing strategy your brand image can very easily weaken.
-In the long term it will not be clear who you really are, or you will remain just one of the search places in the online booking systems.
+But although sometimes it is possible for the sales team to implement the right marketing activities, you can’t really expect that they can continuously think about the marketing and PR process.
+Without a whole year PR and marketing strategy your brand image can very easily weaken.
+In the long term, it will not be clear who you really are, or you will remain just one of the search places in the online booking systems.

 Are you fast and effective, and deliver service 24/7

-Reviews are important, they make you think about your service, show you the direction, and suggest you the next steps in improving your business in any aspect.
-If you read the reviews carefully you can also notice some priorities that should be done and services you have to implement that you didn’t even think about in previous business process.
+Reviews are important, they make you think about your service, show you the direction, and suggest the next steps in improving your business in any aspect.
+If you read the reviews carefully you can also notice some priorities that should be done and services you have to implement that you didn’t even think about in the previous business process.

 MAKE YOUR GUEST FEEL SPECIAL

-Trust, care, individual and professional attitude to the guests should be the basis of quality hospitality business.
+Trust, care, individual and professional attitude to the guests should be the basis of the quality hospitality business.
 Fresh infusions of positivity will always attract guests so make sure that your staff is helpful and smiling.
 Make sure they notice every guest and make them feel special!

-You must also never forget how important the mutual communication within all the departments of the hotel is.
-Without understanding and solving problem on one side of the hotel you can’t expect that the other side will function properly.
+You must also never forget how important mutual communication within all the departments of the hotel is.
+Without understanding and solving the problem on one side of the hotel, you can’t expect that the other side will function properly.

 And lastly, don’t forget that the word of mouth is more powerful than you ever think!

-All the acts of kindness to your guests, and all that extra services will be noticed and appreciated when giving recommendations, especially nowadays when social media has the extreme power to spread the words.
+All the acts of kindness to your guests and all that extra services will be noticed and appreciated when giving recommendations, especially nowadays when social media has the extreme power to spread the words.

 Photo credits in order: Clark Tibbs/Unsplash, Shangri_La Hotels & Resorts, Sasha/Unsplash, Crew/Unsplash, Nordwood/Unsplash, Shangri_La Hotels & Resorts, Mark Adriane/Unsplash, Alina Grubnyak/Unsplash, Simon Maage/Unsplash